Semrush helps you:

 • How it compares to other link building tools

-• Whether or not it’s worth the price tag
+• Whether or not it’s worth the price tag for you

 So without further ado, let’s dive right in.